Table of Contents

 - The use of extensions in the hair.

-- Traction alopecia caused by tight hairstyles such as ponytails and cornrows.
+- Traction alopecia is caused by tight hairstyles such as ponytails and cornrows.
 These put pressure on the hair follicles resulting in hair loss.

 Also known as ‘hair-pulling disorder’, trichotillomania is a psychological disorder classified under ‘Obsessive-Compulsive and Related Disorders’ whereby you have an irresistible urge to remove hair from your scalp, eyebrows, eyelids and other body areas.
 This can be a manageable condition making the hair loss only a temporary condition.

 Often, it’s a case of not taking in the right blend of nutrients, whether it’s through a new diet or simply a case of overlooking certain nutrients, temporary hair loss could be the end result.
 Some of the nutrients you should be getting include protein, iron, Zinc, Vitamin D or selenium.

 What Are the Treatments for Temporary Loss of Hair?